paypal/glamorous/README.md

 npm install --save react glamor
 ```

+> NOTE: If you're using React v15.5 or greater, you'll also need to have
+> `prop-types` installed: `npm install --save prop-types`

 You can then use one of the module formats:

 - `main`: `dist/glamorous.cjs.js` - exports itself as a CommonJS module